anancarv/python-artifactory/README.md

 ### Authentication

-Since Artifatctory 6.6.0 there is version 2 of the REST API for permission managmant, in case you have that version or higher, you need to pass api_version=2 to the constructor when you instantiate the calss.
+Since Artifactory 6.6.0 there is version 2 of the REST API for permission management, in case you have that version or higher, you need to pass api_version=2 to the constructor when you instantiate the class.

 ```python
 from pyartifactory import Artifactory